deanrobertcook/scrapy/README.md

 # Automatically deploy scrapyd and spiders to droplet on merge to master

 1. Set up a Github Action that builds the scrapyd image from the Dockerfile and pushes to Dockerhub

-    This image could have environment and commit baked into it as environment variables.
-For this reason, it still makes sense to publish a new scrapyd server with any change to the spiders.
-This should be possible by adding ENV vars to the Dockerfile.
+2. Inject environment variables into the Dockerfile.
+    - scrapyd username and password
+    - release version (for error logging)

-2. Trigger redeploy of scrapyd server on droplet
+3. Trigger redeploy of scrapyd server on droplet

-3. Set up a Github action that deploys the spiders to the authenticated scrapyd server
+4. Set up a Github action that deploys the spiders to the authenticated scrapyd server

-4. Run spider and test
+5. Run spider and test